Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Open to the public Monday to Friday 8am-3pm unless otherwise announced as per Covid-19 measures.

 Pick-up times for newly issued driving licences from the Pacaltsdorp offices: Monday to Friday 8am to 3pm, except if your confirmation SMS indicates a Saturday collection opportunity.
-Please bring your ID document and show the SMS to the official at the entrance.
+Please bring your ID document and show the pick-up confirmation SMS to the official at the entrance.

 Please note that learner’s licences, driving licences, temporary driving licences and professional driving permits which expired from 26 March 2020 up until 31 December 2020 are deemed valid and validity is extended for a further grace period ending 31 August 2021.